This review of Wicked is courtesy of complimentary tickets given to me by The Mayflower Theatre – Features Press Images

 Every single person watching will identify with Elphaba one way or another.
 We have all experienced a point in our lives where we have felt alienated from normal society and different to others which is exactly how Elphaba feels.
 Amy Ross was a powerful Elphaba, her solos were out of this world and gave me goosebumps from the moment she sang the first note.
 She was fiery, witty and brave and I love how her character developed through the acts.
 The chemistry between her and Aaron Sidwell was undeniable, you could feel the passion even from the back of the auditorium.
 Helen Woolf was the perfect Glinda – an unexpected mix of obnoxious and well intentioned.
 She was a character that grew on you throughout the performance as her friendship with Elphaba developed.

-Every single song was performed to perfection with the most incredible costumes and intricate staging.
+Each and every song was performed to perfection with the most incredible costumes and intricate staging.
 The production was seamless and I really felt myself getting completely lost in the story.
 I loved the nod to the Wizard of Oz with some familiar faces appearing and I really enjoyed the astounding exploration of a character whom we have all branded as the ‘Wicked Witch’.
 This has firmly made its way to the best musical I have seen and this certainly won’t be the only time I watch this incredible show.